 Schools Performances

-We are excited to offer some dedicated schools performances and discounted tickets to the following shows across a number of our Theatre and Dance events.
+We are excited to offer some dedicated schools performances and discounted tickets to the following shows across a number of our theatre and dance events.

 Tickets for these discounted performances are $24, with 1 complimentary teacher’s ticket for every 10 student tickets booked.
-We understand that class sizes and budgets are difficult to predict at this point in the year, so offer a flexible booking approach for schools.
+We understand that class sizes and budgets are difficult to predict at this point in the year, so we offer a flexible booking approach for schools.
 Enter your requests now to reserve your tickets and confirm class sizes at the beginning of the new school year.
 To express your interest in accessing $24 tickets please complete our EOI form (found at the bottom of this page) by Mon 17 Nov.

-Ticket requests will be assessed, and we will let you know if you’ve been successful by Fri 21 Nov.
+Ticket requests will be assessed and we will let you know if you’ve been successful by Fri 21 Nov.
 A 25% non-refundable deposit is now due at the point of ticket confirmation.
 Class sizes must be confirmed no later than Wed 11 Feb 2026, with final payments due by Fri 13 Feb 2026.
-By completing the EOI form you have read and agree with all the information provided on the For Schools webpage, and the Schools Ticketing form.
+By completing the EOI form you have read and agree with all the information provided on the For Schools webpage and the Schools Ticketing form.

-The $24 price point only applies to the specific performances indicated in our Schools Performance program and is not applicable across the whole season.
+The $24 price point only applies to the specific performances indicated in our Schools Performance program and is not applicable across the whole Festival season.

 If the $24 price allocation has been exhausted, we may offer you tickets at a different price.